JinwooOh/gatsby_netlify/src/pages/blog/2019-03-03-three-ways-to-check-a-palindrome-in-javascript.md

   In this post, I will explain how to solve a question: check whether the given string is a palindrome.
 tags:
-  - algorithm
+  - Algorithm
-  - palindrome
+  - Palindrome
-  - javascript
+  - Javascript
 ---

 Have you heard of a palindrome?
 A palindrome is a word, phrase, or sequence that reads the same backward as forward, e.g., madam or nurses run.